JakeTheSillySnake/BrickGames/README.md

 | Leaks Check | valgrind |
 | Convert Manual to DVI | texi2dvi |

+Importantly, the games have music tracks, which can't be uploaded here due to the file size constraints.
+For a complete experience, download both tracks <a href="https://jmp.sh/Pg5nMh6t" target="-blank">here</a> and proceed to __Setup__.

 </br>

 ### Setup

-Download or clone (`git clone <link_to_repo>`) the source repository to where you can easily find it.
+Download or clone (`git clone <link_to_BrickGames>`) the source repository to where you can easily find it.
+Put the music files, if you've installed them, into the `BrickGames/src/brick_game/assets` folder.
 Then type and run the following commands in the terminal:

-1. `cd <path-to-games-folder>/src`
+1. `cd <path-to-BrickGamesr>/src`

 2. `make install`

-Now the program is compiled, placing all necessary files in a single folder named games/.
+Now the program is compiled, placing all necessary files in a single folder named `BrickGames/src/games/`.
 To start either game, run:

 1. For Command Line Interafce: `make tetris_cli` OR `make snake_cli`